Revised: SEPT 7, 2020

 Political violence, strikes, demonstrations can surface sporadically without warning.
 Though demonstrations are more often controlled, they can be at times confrontational and violent.
 It is advisable to avoid crowds and demonstrations.
 Following local media updates helps you remain vigilant during these situations and you can easily avoid any situation that can put you at risk.

-There was an outbreak of yellow fever in northern Uganda in 2010.
+Away from the coronavirus we talk about in the opening paragraphs, there was an outbreak of yellow fever in northern Uganda in 2010.
 In 2008, there was an Ebola outbreak in western Uganda.
 Outbreaks of black plague have been experienced in the west of Nile River.
 We all are aware of the Covid-19 pandemic around the world, Uganda is no exception.
 Malaria is high risk in most areas and during the rainy season apart from high altitude mountains over 2,000m.
 Management of these outbreaks by the government has been impressive over the years.

 You must obtain relevant vaccinations before you travel to Uganda.